annotation/stam/extensions/stam-query/README.md

 The above two constraints are equivalent and are only used in `ANNOTATION` context.
 This is the inverse of the above `ANNOTATION` constraint.
 It constrains an annotation based on having a specific annotation as target.
 That annotation is an older/lower annotation in the hierarchy formed by *AnnotationSelector*.

+**Note:** An extra qualifier `RECURSIVE` can be added (before the identifier), to search recursively in the annotation hierarchy rather than just one level.

 There are also forms used with variables, the variable must come from a `TEXT` or `ANNOTATION` context here.
 This is explained in *Query Composition*:

 * **Syntax (5):**: `ANNOTATION` *variable*